makoncline/van/content/home.md

     - how would we shore charge the battery under the seat?
     - will a battery even fit under the seat?
     - [ ] H8 or H9 size battery
-  - [ ] does it require DC-DC convertor?
+  - [ ] does it require DC-DC converter?
-  - [ ] where will fues box be mounted?
+  - [ ] where will fuse box be mounted?

 - [[Diesel Heater]]